 Making schedule changes (including auditing coursework) may impact your financial aid disbursement amounts and/or future financial aid eligibility.
 If you are receiving financial aid please seek advising in Student Services prior to adding, dropping, withdrawing or auditing coursework.
-Refer to the UAA Satisfactory Academic Progress (SAP) Statement for more information about maintaining your financial aid eligibility.
+Refer to UAA Satisfactory Academic Progress (SAP) policy for more information about maintaining your financial aid eligibility.

 Dropping a course means the course will not appear on a student transcript.
 In most cases, a refund is issued.